Diagnostic 5: Week 5 review

 This also fails to implement the iterator interface.
 Without the

-loop will error.
-The for
+__iter__ method, the for loop will error.
+The for loop needs to

-first because some objects might not implement the
+call __iter__ first because some objects might not implement the

-method themselves, but calling __iter__
+__next__ method themselves, but calling __iter__ will return an

 object that does.